The Best Diet For Dancers

 #1 Hydrate!

-Optimize Your Plate: For dancers struggling to meet their energy needs through food each day, adding calorically dense fluid to meals, like juice and/or milk, counts towards this hydration goal.
+Optimize Your Plate: For dancers struggling to meet their energy needs through food, adding calorically dense fluid to meals, like milk, counts towards this hydration goal.
 When drinking water, optimize your hydration with a salty snack (like olives or pretzels) and easily digestible carbohydrates to replenish lost glycogen and electrolytes.
-Eating an array of fruits and veggies throughout your week also helps to keep you hydrated.
+Eating various fruits and veggies throughout your week also helps keep you hydrated.

 For dancers, carbohydrates are the body’s preferred fuel source.
-In other words, of the three macronutrients (carbs, protein, and fat), carbs are the easiest for your body to metabolize.
-Complex carbs are high in dietary fiber, which slows digestion for steadier energy levels.
+Complex carbs are high in dietary fiber, slowing digestion for steady energy.
 Simple carbs offer quicker energy (like that pick-me-up you might need before class ends).
 Read this article to learn more about the differences between simple and complex carbohydrates.

 Optimize Your Plate: Incorporate plant-based foods such as whole grains like oats, barley, farro, bulgar, and brown rice in addition to starchy veggies like potatoes, corn, and squash.
 Fruits, legumes, nuts, and seeds are also helpful options!

-There are two sources of protein in the human diet: animal proteins and plant proteins.
-Animal proteins are often considered “high in biological value,” which means that they contain all essential amino acids necessary for muscle building.
-However, vegetarian and vegan dancers can obtain all essential amino acids from a well-planned plant-based diet.
+There are two options for protein in a dancer’s diet: animal and plant.
+Animal proteins are often considered “high in biological value,” containing all essential amino acids necessary for muscle building.
+Vegetarian and vegan dancers can obtain all essential amino acids from a well-planned plant-based diet.

 Optimize Your Plate: If you’re not a vegetarian or vegan, incorporate animal proteins like whole eggs, milk, yogurt, chicken, cheese, and meat.
 If plant-based, aim for abundance and variety.
 Professional resources are available to help plan your plant-based diet.
-You can also learn more from this article.
 Calcium-containing foods are essential for a dancer’s bone health.
 Additionally, Vitamin D aids with calcium absorption and bone metabolism.
 Proactively incorporate calcium- and vitamin D-containing foods like yogurt, cheese, and milk.
 Food sources of vitamin D include fatty fish, fortified orange juice and milk products, mushrooms, and egg yolks.
-Aim for at least 3 servings of calcium- and vitamin D-containing foods daily.Ā
+Aim for at least 3 servings of calcium- and vitamin D-containing foods daily.

 Fat is an essential macronutrient, especially for active dancers.
-Adding fat to meals and snacks promotes satisfaction, helping you to feel full, satisfied, and NOT hangry!
-Fat also aids in hormonal balance, enhances vitamin absorption, and even helps to reduce levels of inflammation, which occurs naturally from dancing.
+Adding fat to meals and snacks promotes satisfaction, helping you to feel full and satisfied between meals.
+Fat also aids in hormonal balance, enhances vitamin absorption, and even alleviates the natural levels of inflammation from dancing.

-Optimize Your Plate: Heart-healthy fats like olive and canola oil, nuts and nut butter, avocados, and wild fish are beneficial to the body.
-Other sources of fat like butter, coconut oil, and whole-milk dairy can be extremely satisfying options when included in moderate amounts.
+Optimize Your Plate: Heart-healthy fats like olive and canola oil, nuts and nut butter, avocados, and wild fish benefit the body.
 To learn more about the role of fat in the body, check out this article.